tvdboom/ATOM/docs_sources/user_guide.md

 First, initialize atom and provide it the data you want to use.
-You can either input a dataset and let ATOM split the train and test set or provide a train and test set already splitted.
+You can either input a dataset and let ATOM split the train and test set or provide a train and test set already split.
 Note that if a dataframe is provided, the indices will be reset by atom.

 ```python